databendlabs/databend-docs/docs/developer/10-drivers/03-jdbc.md

 import java.util.Properties;

 public class demo {
+    // Connecting to a local Databend with a SQL user named 'user1' and password 'abc123' as an example.
-    static final String DB_URL = "jdbc:databend://127.0.0.1:8000";
+    // Feel free to use your own values while maintaining the same format. static final String DB_URL = "jdbc:databend://127.0.0.1:8000";

     public static void main(String[] args) throws Exception {